How to Make a Single Line Diagram

 Having a ‘single-line’ allows the diagram to stay readable despite communicating a lot of information about an electrical system.

-This diagram is the primary reference for maintenance and operations for lockout/tagout procedures, as well as for any engineering power system studies.
+This electrical one line diagram is the primary reference for maintenance and operations for lockout/tagout procedures, as well as for any engineering power system studies.

-In this post, I will show why you need it and how to make it.
+In this post, I will show why you need an SLD and how to make it.

 Why do I need a single-line diagram?

 There are two main reasons you need it: